 In practice, in the simulation we evolve $q_R^E(\ell,\tau)$ and $q_R^O(\ell,\tau)$ along the constrained symplectic flow and construct the operator insertion $q^{2k}(\ell)$ at each intrinsic-time step using Eq.~\eqref{eq:q-from-qE-qO}.
 Writing $q_E(\ell)\equiv q_R^E(\ell)$ and $q_O(\ell)\equiv q_R^O(\ell)$, the lowest even powers read

-The terms labeled as ``odd'' contain at least one odd power of $q_E$ or $q_O$ and vanish in expectation values with the constrained measure, because the even and odd sectors are statistically independent and each sector is centered at zero (the same argument used below Eq.~\eqref{eq:two-point-qi-qr-simply} in the periodic case).
+The terms labeled as ``odd'' contain at least one odd power of $q_E$ or $q_O$ and vanish in expectation values with the constrained measure, because the two fields are statistically independent in the harmonic oscillator case and the measure is Gaussian with zero mean.
 Therefore, Dirichlet expectation values can be expressed directly in terms of mixed even moments,

 and for arbitrary $k$ one may write the estimator compactly as

 where only even powers appear because all mixed moments with an odd power of $q_E$ or $q_O$ vanish.
 Equations \eqref{eq:q2-DB-from-qE-qO}--\eqref{eq:q2k-DB-from-qE-qO-general} are the explicit bridge between the quantum-mechanical Dirichlet expectation values and the quantities computed from the constrained symplectic dynamics.\\